Stock market today: Hong Kong shares plunge as economic rescue plans from Beijing fall flat

-TOKYO (AP) — Hong Kong’s share benchmark has fallen more than 9% as traders dumped shares following recent sharp gains.
+TOKYO (AP) — Hong Kong’s share benchmark plunged more than 9% and other Chinese markets gave up much of their early gains Tuesday as traders dumped shares following recent rallies.

+Shares elsewhere in Asia and in Europe were mostly lower, while U.S. futures were little changed.
+Oil prices fell.

 The Hang Seng index lost 9.4% to close at 20,926.79.
 Technology and China-related shares led the decline.

-Hong Kong shares had logged strong gains over the past week while markets in mainland China were closed for a weeklong holiday.
-The advances were fueled by recent announcements of plans by Beijing for more support for the economy and for financial markets.

-Shares initially soared in Shanghai on Tuesday but then gave up a chunk of those gains as details of economic stimulus plans from officials in Beijing fell short of what investors were hoping for.
-Shares elsewhere in Asia declined.
+Shares initially soared 10% in Shanghai on Tuesday but then slid back a bit as details of economic stimulus plans from officials in Beijing fell short of what investors were hoping for.

 “China’s markets rally has hit a wall, leaving investors deflated.
 The reopening surge from the week-long holiday barely had time to gather steam before fizzling out, and now the once-thrilled bulls are licking their wounds,” Stephen Innes of SPI Asset Management said in a commentary.